Canon 5D Mark IV vs Nikon D800

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the D800 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D800 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark IV and the Nikon D800?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.